 During most of my years in technical school and throughout my tenure as a salesman, I registered for the National Self-Taught Higher Education Examinations.
 I bought textbooks, studied during my free time, and took examinations twice a year at weekends.
 With years of self-study, I managed to obtain an associate college diploma (da zhuan wen ping) in 1997.
 Four years later, in 2001, I received my college diploma (ben ke wen ping).
 I do not, however, have a bachelor’s degree.
 In both cases, I majored in marketing.

 Subsequently, I took the National Post-graduate Entrance Examination.
 I passed and enrolled in the School of Economics at Zhejiang University as a full-time postgraduate student in 2002.
 After obtaining an M.A. in economics in 2005, I continued to pursue my M.Phil. and Ph.D. in economics at the Chinese University of Hong Kong, and received these degrees in 2007 and 2011, respectively.

-I was a postdoctoral scholar in the Department of Economics at the University of Chicago from 2011 to 2014, where I was jointly sponsored by Professors James J. Heckman and Gary S. Becker.
+I was a postdoctoral scholar in the Department of Economics at the University of Chicago from 2011 to 2014, where I was jointly sponsored by two Nobel Prize laureates, Professors James J. Heckman and Gary S. Becker.
 Since 2014, I have been an assistant professor in the Department of Economics at the National University of Singapore.